Canon D60 vs Olympus E-M10

-The Canon D60 writes its imaging data to Compact Flash cards, while the E-M10 uses SDXC cards.
+The D60 writes its imaging data to Compact Flash cards, while the E-M10 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D60 and Olympus OM-D E-M10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D60 (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D60 and the E-M10 have been discontinued, but can regularly be found used on eBay.
 The D60 was replaced by the Canon 10D, while the E-M10 was followed by the Olympus E-M10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon D60 better than the Olympus E-M10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.